openmrs/openmrs-ocl-client/README.md

 "start": "set PORT=3006 && react-scripts start"
 ```
 ```
-For instances where port 3000 is being used it will prompt you to reply Y change the port.
+For instances where port 3000 is being used it will prompt you to reply with letter Y to change the port automatically.
 ```

 ### Running tests
 ```
 To run tests
- $ npm test (if using npm)
+ $ npm test -- -u --coverage
- $ yarn test (if using yarn)
 ```

 ## How to contribute to this project?